 Current events are unprecedented and we are all being challenged to find solutions to issues that we have never been confronted with before.
 Face-to-face meetings between a solicitor and client are a typical feature when making a Will or Power of Attorney, but that is becoming more and more difficult to do.
-You can view our new YouTube video on this topic here.

 At Harper Macleod our aim remains to service the needs of both our existing and new clients and we have been working on practical ways to allow us to continue to help you keep your Will and Power of Attorney arrangements up to date.